paulpod/neuromanticsdotnet/source/_posts/Music-part1.md

 When COVID hit, [I got into making music](https://neuromantics.net/2020/06/16/music-update/).
 Making music forces you to listen differently—actively, critically, structurally.
 You hear the parts, not just the whole.

 Maybe you used to [make mixtapes](https://neuromantics.net/mixtapes/), now playlists.
 But playing music back?
 That's remained passive for most of us.

+What if it didn't have to be?
+What if listening to music wasn't passive?
+I think DJing creates a flow state of active listening — and not just for the DJ.
+Something in the interface itself creates a fundamentally different relationship with music.

+But first, a little bit of history and unboxing...

 ## From physical to digital
 The shift from physical to digital music was about convenience.
 CDs were great — I never fully got into vinyl.
 So big, fragile and heavy!
 Although once you accumulate enough CDs you learn they're also big and heavy.